Barbershop: The Next Cut: Plot

 While at the barbershop, Rashad goes in the supply room in the back of the shop to grab some items, and Draya does as well.
 He apologizes for misinterpreting her motives from the other night.
 She forgives him but then tries to kiss him.
 Terri enters and heads into the back, looking for him.
 She catches the both of them hiding in the supply closet after he ignored her calling his name, leading her to believe they were hooking up.
 Terri attempts to fight Draya, chasing her to the front of the shop, however Calvin and the others stop her.
 She storms out and Rashad follows to try and explain himself, but she doesn't believe or trust him.

-As the shop celebrates a day of peace, Officer Terrence (Timon Kyle Durett) stops by to announce the tragic news that Anthony was shot to death on his way home from the library.
+As the shop celebrates a day of peace, Officer Terrence stops by to announce the tragic news that Anthony was shot to death on his way home from the library.
 Understandably devastated, Calvin gives up on the ceasefire and loses hope that they can make a difference in the neighborhood.

 The tension leads to Rashad revealing Calvin's intentions to move the shop to the north side of the city (after overhearing his conversation on a phone call) which infuriates Angie, since he kept his plans from her.
 Calvin storms out of the shop and goes to the bar, with Eddie joining him.
 He tries to assure Calvin that although Anthony's death was a tragic loss, they still may have prevented even more gunshot deaths.
 That inspires Calvin to return to his shop and apologize, while also restarting the ceasefire.

 Almost immediately, the shop gets a visit from Anthony Davis, which brings more attention to the shop.
 By evening the shop has even more business including media coverage, as well as becoming a trending topic on Twitter.

 JD brings his food truck and racks up some nice business as well, until his lies catch up to him and is guilt tripped into giving up a substantial amount of his earnings to a real charity.
 Terri returns to the shop and sees Rashad.
 She apologizes for accusing him of adultery and they reconcile.

 Kenny runs into the shop and tells Calvin that Jalen is at the park ready for a gang initiation, from which he had previously backed out.
 Calvin rushes to the park and his son is seen approaching Yummy about the initiation.
 When he gets there, the gang has left, but he stayed behind.
 Without a word, he joins his father.

 In the morning, the ceasefire comes to an end and the shop celebrates.
 Everyone begins to go home.

 Bree and Jerrod walk together, and they admit they have feelings for each other.
 They set up a dinner date for the next night.
 Draya later visits Terri and apologizes for coming onto Rashad, saying that she feels that Terri has her life figured out while she doesn't.
 Terri forgives her and Draya offers a proposition for the couple.